Teenager denies pushing boy, 13, into river before he drowned

 The boy said: “I ran to the rock then slowed down a bit.
 I was still moving faster than walking pace.”

-Mr Mansfield asked: “Are you saying you tumbled, slipped and fell just behind Christopher?”
+Mr Mansfield asked: “Are you saying you stumbled, slipped and fell just behind Christopher?”

 The boy replied: “Yes.”